 Current trend description

-With currently implemented policies, Iceland will increase its emissions within the range of 25-92% relative to 1990 levels by 2020, depending on the country’s expected growth rate.
+With currently implemented policies, Iceland will actually increase its emissions within the range of 25-92% relative to 1990 levels by 2020, depending on the country’s expected growth rate.
 This means the country is not on track to meet its target.
 Policies are estimated to lead to emissions levels (excl.
 LULUCF) of between 4.4 MtCO2e and 6.7 MtCO2e by 2020.

 Nevertheless a number of policies are in place that address emissions from all sectors.
 Iceland's energy use is characterized by a strong dominance of renewable energy sources, which cover 80% of energy use and almost all of stationary energy.
 The challenge for the future will be to remain and enhance this level with future economic expansion.